mgaIIi/DF_UNIGE/Obsidian_reports/Windows Forensics Report - Milo Galli.md

 Then the target continued surfing the web especially watching videos in youtube until **20:16** when she moved some file to recycle bin without emptying it and started using the **Skype** application.

-During  the usage  she chatted with some friends about topics that didn't involve owls./org/freedesktop/UPower/devices/DisplayDevice
+During  the usage  she chatted with some friends about topics that didn't involve owls.

-## 2 / 1 / 2017
+## User activity [ 2 / 1 / 2017 ]

 There is no relevant activity until **17:59** when the target downloaded, set up and accessed **Pidgin**, which is a multi-platform app for instant messaging, looking also at  the *about* page and the software's manual in the following minutes